Skip to main content

 ollim-bot uses two storage formats with shared conventions:

-Routines, reminders, and webhooks are stored as .md files with YAML frontmatter:
+Routines, reminders, webhooks, and skills are stored as .md files with YAML frontmatter:

 routines/morning-briefing.md